Association measures for interval variables: Symbolic means, variances, and covariances

 Cazes et al. \cite{Cazes1997} have also addressed the modelling of micro-data, but under the restriction of fixed macro-data (i.e. macro-data with deterministic interval limits).
-In their work, they have considered micro-data models that fit under Scenario 1, as it was the case of definitions $k=1$, $k=4$, and $k=5$.
-They have not related the structure of micro-data with the definitions of symbolic covariances matrices for interval-valued random variables.
-Specifically, they considered $U_{1},U_2,\ldots,U_{p}$ to be independent random variables with (i) inverse triangular distribution with parameters $\{-1,0,1\}$ (we refer to this case as $k=6$), (ii) triangular distribution with parameters $\{-1,0,1\}$ ($k=7$), and (iii) Normal distribution truncated to $[-1,1]$, with zero mean and standard deviation 1/3 ($k=8$).
-These micro-data models are worth considering since they bring additional modelling possibilities.
+In their work, they have considered micro-data models that fit under Scenario 1, as it is the case of the forms $k=1,4,5,6,7,8$.
+However, they have not related the structure of micro-data with the definitions of symbolic covariances matrices for interval-valued random variables.
+Specifically, they considered $U_{1},U_2,\ldots,U_{p}$ to be independent random variables with (i) inverse triangular distribution with parameters $\{-1,0,1\}$ (we refer to this case as $k=6$), (ii) triangular distribution with parameters $\{-1,0,1\}$ ($k=7$), and (iii) Normal distribution truncated to $[-1,1]$, with zero mean and standard deviation approximately equal to 1/3 ($k=8$).
+These constraints on the micro-data are worth considering since they bring alternative modelling possibilities to the forms $k=1,4,5$.

-The case $k=6$ models micro-data that can take any value inside the above mentioned hyper-rectangle but showing a tendency to be located near its vertices.
-The points are spread according to a $p$-dimensional inverse triangular distribution.
-The other two cases, $k=6$ and $k=7$, model micro-data mainly located in the center of the same hyper-rectangle, more concentrated in the case $k=8$ ($p$-dimensional multivariate truncated normal distribution) than in the case $k=7$ ($p$-dimensional multivariate triangular distribution).